 During the field program CDM Smith will submit via email daily status field reports to the NYSDEC PM by the end of the following business day.
-The daily reports will include a summary of the field activities, photographs, samples collected, personnel onsite, daily safety meeting topics, CAMP data, and any deviations from the RIWP.
+The daily reports will include a summary of the field activities, photographs, samples collected, personnel onsite, daily safety meeting topics, CAMP data, and any deviations from the RIWP and any addenda.
+CDM Smith will notify the NYSDEC and the NYSDOH of any CAMP exceedances the same day or the following business day if after hours.
+Additional information, including but not limited to reason for exceedance(s), corrective measures implemented, and effectiveness of corrective measures will also be provided.